ezio416/tm-target-medal/README.md

 <!-- ![Game Turbo](https://img.shields.io/badge/Game-Turbo-blue) -->
 # Target Medal

 Notifies you when you get a specified target medal/time.
+Split off from the Campaign Completionist plugin.